homezhan/artoolkit-docs/Advanced_Topics/config_optical_see-through.md

     Optical display parameters and eye to camera transformation matrix saved to file optical_param.dat.
 </pre>

 You will note that a measurement of the calibration error is generated.
-The lower this value, the more accurate your calibration was.
+The lower this value, the more accurate the calibration.

 At this point you will be prompted for the name of the file in which to save the calibration results.
 If you are calibrating a stereo display, switch eyes and repeat steps 3 through 8 to capture ten measurements for the other eye.
 Although the calibration process may appear quite time consuming, with practice it can be completed in just a couple of minutes and should produce good optical viewing results.